Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Parameterization in terms of Partial Correlations

 Since $U$ is unobserved, $\beta$ cannot be estimated.
 Therefore, researchers usually make additional identification assumptions such as ignorability of $U$ or $Z$ being a valid instrument.
 If these hold, $\beta$ equals the ordinary least squares (OLS) estimand $\beta_{Y\sim D\vert X,Z}$ or the two-stage least squares (TSLS) estimand $\beta_{D\sim Z\vert X,\, Y\sim Z \vert X}$, respectively.
 These are defined as

-In order to assess the sensitivity of these identification approaches to violations of the corresponding assumptions, we express the objective $\beta$ in terms of estimable parameters $\theta$ and sensitivity parameters~$\psi$.
+In order to assess the sensitivity of these identification approaches, we express the objective $\beta$ in terms of estimable parameters~$\theta$ and sensitivity parameters~$\psi$.
 To this end, we first summarize (partial) correlations/$R$-values and $R^2$-values.